ubports/system-image/cli-manpage.rst

 -i, --info
-    Show some information about the current device, including the current build number, device name and channel, then exit.
+    Show some information about the current device, including the current build number, device name, and channel, then exit.

 -n, --dry-run
     Calculate and print the upgrade path, but do not download or apply it.